steve303/CCA_mp8/README.md

 Within the /sparkSQL/python/ folder issue the command: `spark-submit <filename>`.
 Filename in our case will be i.e., MP3_partA.py.
 Note, even though we are running a .py file we do not issue the typical command "python3 filename.py" since we want to use ApacheSpark.
 Each file in this folder performs a different task to demonstrate how to perform basic spark SQL tasks.
 These are creating the schema, defining a table/RDD, and performing SQL queries.

 4. Run pyspark interactively (container)
+To run interactively type `pyspark` into the terminal.
+You can run the commands as in the .py files, i.e. MP3_partA.py, with some minor deviations.
+Firstly,

 Sample Output of 'MP3\_SQLite.py'
 ~~~sh